oceanprotocol/ocean.js/docs/classes/VeAllocate.md

 ▸ **setBatchAllocation**<`G`\>(`amount`, `nft`, `chainId`, `estimateGas?`): `Promise`<[`ReceiptOrEstimate`](../modules.md#receiptorestimate)<`G`\>\>

-set specific percetage of veOcean to multiple nfts Maximum allocated percentage is 10000, so 1% is specified as 100
+set specific percentage of veOcean to multiple nfts Maximum allocated percentage is 10000, so 1% is specified as 100

 #### Type parameters